What specialist mortgages are available for over 50’s and beyond?

 Considerations

-Within these two definitions, there are many different options available, and it is important that your current and future needs are assessed so that you can be advised as to which is the right type of equity release plan for you.
+Within these definitions, there are many different options available, and it is important that your current and future needs are assessed so that you can be advised as to which is the right type of plan for you.

-We can also help you to establish how taking out a Lifetime Mortgage or a Home Reversion Plan might affect your tax position, your eligibility for means-tested benefits or your ability to move or sell your property.
+We can also help you to establish how taking any of the mortgage options available to you might affect your tax position, your eligibility for means-tested benefits or your ability to move or sell your property.

-There are advantages and disadvantages in both types of plans, and our advisers will explain these to you.
+There are advantages and disadvantages with all options, but our advisers will explain these to you.
 If you would like your family to be involved, we can also – with your permission – answer any questions that they may have.

 Our objective is to ensure we choose the best plan to fit your needs.